MileHacker Logo

 • No-Go Areas: Generally, no specific "no-go" areas.
 Busy expressways are unsuitable for pedestrians or cyclists.

-• Bicycle Infrastructure: Dedicated bike lanes exist in several spots, but often share space with electric scooters and people walking.
+• Bicycle Infrastructure: Dedicated bike lanes exist in many areas, but often share space with electric scooters and people walking.

-• Bicycle Safety: Exercise caution due to heavy traffic, especially at intersections.
+• Bicycle Safety: Exercise be careful because of heavy traffic, especially at intersections.
 Helmets are recommended.

 • Explore at Leisure: Cycling offers unique perspectives and a deeper dive into area neighborhoods.